 Let us go through all of them.

-If the simple code of block is to be performed if the condition holds true than if statement is used.
-Here the condition mentioned holds true then the code of block runs otherwise not.
+If the simple code of block is to be performed if the condition holds true then the if statement is used.
+Here the condition mentioned holds true then the code of the block runs otherwise not.

 if condition: # Statements to execute if # condition is true

 10 greater than 5 Program ended

 Indentation(White space) is used to delimit the block of code.
 As shown in the above example it is mandatory to use indentation in Python3 coding.